 Monitor host disk: Containers that write to a HostPath volume consume the node's disk space.
 Implement monitoring and alerting for disk partitions to prevent nodes from failing due to disk exhaustion.

 Evaluate I/O impact: Frequent read and write operations on a HostPath volume consume the node's I/O resources.
-This can affect other application pods or even impact kubelet stability.
-You should assess the potential performance impact.
+This can affect other application pods or impact kubelet stability.
+Assess the potential performance impact before deploying.

 FAQ